Real Estate Talk:

 All purchased homes will usually require renovations or upgrades depending on the individual buyer’s taste and needs, however, if a buyer is searching for the perfect property with nothing required, they will be searching for a long time.

-The only place I can think of where you purchase a space with nothing to do is a 5-star beach hotel for a week or two.
+The only place where you can purchase, or rather rent, a property with nothing to do is a 5-star beach hotel for a week or two, or you build your own.

 Should you have questions or comments, please refer to the comments section at the bottom of the page.
 As well, to view past articles, click here.